Methodology

 Flow ingestion

-Bilateral trade flow data for 7 commodity classes is ingested, cleaned, and standardised across reporter countries and reference years.
+Bilateral trade flow data for 17 commodity classes is ingested, cleaned, and standardised across reporter countries and reference years.
+P-prefix and non-standard country codes are resolved; aggregate-only reporters are flagged.

 02